Chapter 02

 "Uh-o," Jubal gulped.
 "Naamah! we're toast."

 She was hungry too.
 Namely, for her mother's voice, and for news.
 Turning to her journal had crossed her mind, but there wasn't, really, anything to write about - except that it was coming up on a week.
 Mother was, evidently, in the same situation; but her chambers were on the other side of the house.
-Atleast mother had a balcony where she could sit outside, and watch goings on - and if Naamah wasn't mistaken, mother had also been permitted to receive several visitors.
-Probably mostly clients, for father made the decisions, and mother was stuck with the paperwork.
+At least mother had a balcony where she could sit outside, and watch goings on - and if Naamah wasn't mistaken, mother had also been permitted to receive several visitors.
 In the distance, the clanging of metal had ceased; but that made sense, since the sun was overhead.
 Tubal-Cain might, shortly be riding up the path; then again, he might have had his lunch packed, and so, eat at his foundry.

 From the mansion's front side, Naamah heard a carriage coming up the drive.
 Another one of Father's clients, most likely.
-The horses' particular neighings, however, alerted her; she'd been hearing guarded threads - whispered from one servant to another.
+The horses' particular neighings, however, alerted her; she had been hearing guarded threads - whispered from one servant to another.
 Was it true?
-Several days ago, she'd heard her parents’ voices, then a door being shut, followed by her Father's jackboots thundering down the hall, to the staircase, located next to his conference rooms - which were just down a ways from the large ballroom.
+Several days ago, she overheard her parents’ voices, then a door being shut, followed by her Father's boots thundering down the hall, to the staircase, located next to his conference rooms - which were just down a ways from the large ballroom.

 "And Adah bare Jabal: he was the father of such as dwell in tents, and of such as have cattle."
 Genesis 4:20

-Zillah stifled the chuckle - yet still couldn't believe her ears, at her Husband's latest rant.
+Zillah stifled the chuckle - yet still couldn't believe her ears, at her husband's latest rant.
 And why couldn't he give the kid a break - allow their daughter, Naamah, to simply enjoy her maidenhood, while it lasted.
 The arrangements all set; the wedding was to take place, within a few weeks.
-So much "trust the science" claptrap, from that blow hard Professor Toff – he’d certainly been schmoozing his way in, ever since Naamah’s recent debutant party – anyway, it certainly did not take a science degree to understand, one basic fact: her daughter was only 37, a bit young to be wifed – that is, as far as Zillah was concerned; though being from the country, she’d see girls marry as young as thirty-two.
+So much "follow the science" claptrap, from that blow hard Professor Toff – he had certainly been schmoozing his way in, ever since Naamah’s recent debutant party – anyway, it certainly did not take a degree to understand, one basic fact: her daughter was only 37, a bit young to be wifed – that is, as far as Zillah was concerned; though being from the country, she had seen girls marry as young as thirty-two.

-Once again, the big baboon was making light of the young girl's efforts - which, frankly, were quite admirable - to "cope" with things as they are, and for which she had no say.
+Once again, the big baboon was making light of the young girl's efforts - which, frankly, were quite admirable - to cope with things as they are, and for which she had no say.
 If things weren’t depressing enough for the girl, her favorite scroll-shop had to shut its doors, for a period of 60 days - long enough, for the already struggling merchant to end up going under...taking along anyone in his employ.
 Why the sudden censorship of sky-stories?
-They'd been around for...well, centuries, and, aside of their readers being called ... "fundies?" ... well, something like that.
-But other than that, until recently, people might snicker, but nobody was going around rubbernecking in upon other people's choice of parchments.
+They had been around for...well, centuries, and, aside of their readers being called ... "fundies?" ... well, something like that.
+Until recently, people though they might snicker, nobody had been going around rubbernecking in upon other people's choice of parchments.

-So, long story short, Naamah, and her friends, were quite upset to learn the shop had closed.
+Naamah, and her friends, were quite upset to learn the shop had closed.
 While there were plenty of other scroll-sellers, this one had been especially popular with young people.
-Anyway, during dinner, in response to Naamah's rather glum expression, while picking at her food, her Father muttered something about her being better off not reading "such twaddle."
+During dinner, in response to Naamah's rather glum expression, while picking at her food, Lamech muttered something about her being better off not reading "such twaddle."
 But instead, should be reading more "suitable literature for girls soon to be married," such as "Mr.nMrs.
 Smith."

-Here's the part, where Zillah had nearly spit out her wine, while trying not to bust out laughing.
-Lamech had no idea, whatsoever, what he was talking about - not like that was the first time, he’d gone on about matters, of which, he knew nothing.
-Evidently, Lamech had just assumed, because ... well, because the scroll - and other such like - had made the rounds among the First Wives’ Club – of which Adah had been president, though not really by choice, but that’s another story "Clinical tone...?" my left middle toenail!
+Zillah had nearly spit out her wine, while trying not to bust out laughing.
+Lamech had no idea, whatsoever, what he was talking about - not like that was the first time, he had gone on about matters, of which, he knew nothing.
+Evidently, Lamech had just assumed, because the scroll - and other such like - had made the rounds among the First Wives’ Club – of which Adah had been president, though not really by choice, but that was another issue.
+"Clinical tone...?" my left middle toenail!
 That thing was pure P-R-0-N, pr0n!

 Yet the city's so called, Moral Media League, mostly run by the same snooty-tooties – who insisted upon having bookshops inspected, and books or scrolls of what more or less consisted of children’s fairy tales, be shredded - were the same bunch to purchase Mr.nMrs.Smith genre.
 Zillah could only roll her eyes.